 Medicaid: When You Can't Afford Healthcare

-Medicaid is administered by individual states and is supported by state and federal tax dollars.
-It provides healthcare to who cannot afford the costly services of clinics, hospitals, and doctors, and have no other insurance.
+Medicaid is managed by individual states.
+It is paid for by state and federal tax dollars.
+It gives healthcare to uninsured people who cannot afford it.

 The only way to know what your state offers is to contact your local department of social services.
-Because the states vary so widely in their plans and whom they cover, it is a good idea to ask specifically about your situation.
-All states must offer certain mandatory benefits, such as inpatient and outpatient hospital services and family planning services.
-Optional benefits a state may provide include prescription drug coverage, dental services, and chiropractic care.
+States vary widely in their plans and whom they cover.
+This makes it a good idea to ask about your unique situation.
+All states must offer certain benefits, such as inpatient and outpatient hospital services and family planning services.
+Optional benefits may be things like drug coverage, dental services, and chiropractic care.

-These are some of the basic needs usually covered by Medicaid to eligible persons:
+These are some of the basic needs that are usually covered:

 Some states also supply training and employment services to people with disabilities.
-And some provide wider services, including respite for caregivers who need some time for themselves, and various support systems that permit disabled persons to live in the community or in housing that meets specific needs.
-The particular services you can get through Medicaid will depend on what your state offers and what you are eligible for.
+And some provide wider services, such as support systems that allow disabled persons to live in the community or in housing that meets their needs.
+The services a person can get will depend on what the state offers and their eligibility.

-Virtually all states will require an interview and will ask you for various kinds of proof of eligibility, such as:
+Nearly all states will require an interview.
+You will also be asked for proof of eligibility, such as:

 Health Insurance Marketplace

 Children's Health Insurance Program (CHIP).
 Medicaid.gov website.
 Available at: https://www.medicaid.gov/chip/index.html.
 Accessed October 19, 2021.